jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_format_set_underline.rs - Demonstrates setting underline properties
   for a format.

+* doc_image.rs - This example shows how to create an image object and use it to insert the image into a worksheet.

+* doc_image_dimensions.rs - This example shows how to get some of the properties of an Image that will be used in an Excel worksheet.

+* doc_image_set_scale_width.rs - This example shows how to create an image object and use it to insert the image into a worksheet.
+The image in this case is scaled.

 * doc_workbook_add_worksheet.rs - Demonstrates creating adding worksheets
   to a workbook.